SoerenMoeller/automaton-maker/README.md

 ## Current state
 - No labels on nodes yet
 - arrows my have some offset
-- text size and subscripts not implemented
+- no input system yet

 ## Hot features to come
 - Convert the automaton into LaTeX-Code